-(Updated 20210804) Further to my Get into Crypto Trading Now article, which was written for newbies to get into trading and start playing around with crypto, I am writing this note to share my wider opinion on the “recent” late-2020 crypto craze.
-Take a look at the chart below, still can’t see the pattern?
+(Updated 20220807) Extending on my Cryptocurrency for Beginners: Tips and Tricks You Should Know article, which was written for newbies to get into trading and start playing around with crypto, I am writing this note to share my wider opinion on the late-2020 crypto bull and now 2022 bear market.
+Take a look at the chart below, the wider question should now be if and when bitcoin will be push past 60k next?

 Still writing in notes form and will be updating it every now and then.
 Welcome to leave me comments or contact me directly.

 - Cryptocurrency is just a big trading game for now, until you can widely use it for everyday transactions.
-“If you can’t buy coffee with it, it’s not money.”
+“If you can’t easily buy coffee with it, it’s not money.”
 I understand you can use Bitpay Pre-paid Mastercard, have your crypto converted to it and use ApplePay with it to buy your coffee.
 But I am talking about being a truly new currency, digital and all, should have better user experience than what it is trying to replace.
 Accepted directly everywhere, no multi-steps conversions needed.
+Maybe Square (now Block) can change all that soon, Jack Dorsey can finally beat the M&M (Mark and Musk).

 - Look at the number of transactions on Bitcoin and Ethereum blockchains.
-Currently at around 300k and 1.3m transactions per day.
+Currently at around 300k and 1.3mtransactions per day respectively.
 That’s just the main chain transactions, far more are transacted at exchanges which usually have their own blockchains.
-But the growth is simply not proportional to the total value growth, suggesting that the recent growth in value is not due to the usage adoption growth of cryptocurrencies, but just for trading, investment or even gamble.
+But the growth is simply not proportional to the total value growth, suggesting that the recent growth in value is not due to the usage adoption growth of cryptocurrencies, but just for trading, investment or even gambling.

-- Big names like Elon Musk are helping to drive the market up, but 1.5 billion is hardly serious money for him.
+- Big names like Elon Musk are helping to drive the market up, but 1.5 billion is hardly serious money for him. (“I am a software dev working at R&D at Tesla in California, over the past 72 hours our company bought 24,701 BTC at an average price of [$]33,142,” from a reddit post.)
 Previously, when he says anything about BTC or Dogecoin, the market will go crazy, speculating if he owns any.
-Now that the news is out that he bought BTC for Tesla and Dogecoin for his son, would the market still react so mindlessly to make him or his son richer?
+Now that the news is out that he bought BTC for Tesla and Dogecoin for his son, the market stopped reacting mindlessly to make him or his son richer.
+Did he really have a choice not to sell his BTC for Tesla?
+It’s just business.

-- Total value of all cryptocurrencies is around 2 trillion dollars at the moment.
-It’s way more than a double of the 2017 crypto bull-run peak of around 770 billion dollars.
+- Total value of all cryptocurrencies is around 1.1 trillion dollars at the moment.
+It’s way more than the 2017 crypto bull-run peak of around 770 billion dollars.
 It can be hard to understand how much money that is.
-1.55 trillion valuation would make it 4th largest company in the world, just after Apple, Microsoft and Amazon, bigger than Google, Facebook and Tesla.
+The valuation would make it in top 10 largest company in the world, racing after Apple, Microsoft and Amazon, Google, Facebook and Tesla.
 Why is that important?
-For crypto value to grow another 10%, that’s an extra 155 billion dollars, which is about the marketcap of McDonald’s, Wells Fargo and Costco.
+For crypto value to grow another 10%, that’s an extra 120 billion dollars, which is about the marketcap of McDonald’s, Wells Fargo and Costco.
 During a global pandemic, general economic slowdown and slow usage adoption beyond crypto trading, where to find billions more to drive the price up?
+Sure, the valuation doesn’t directly mean the full amount in cash bought into crypto, but even at 10:1, it is starting to be significant.

 - Some compare BTC to Gold total market cap of 9 trillion, but it will take BTC many more years before it is as common as Gold.
 If you are reading this, you already have some level of tech competence, but for the general population, it is still much easier to buy and sell gold today than BTC.
 Walk into any jewellery store and pay for it with cash.
 No need for computer, internet access, passwords, keys, credit card, etc.